 The City begins picking up leaves in residential areas on the first weekday in November following the garbage collection routes and makes two complete passes throughout the city.

-In 2018, crews will begin with Friday's garbage collection area on November 1.
-Once Friday's area is finished, crews will start picking up leaves in Monday's area, etc. Working through a garbage collection area does not mean that the crews will necessarily be there on Tuesday or Wednesday, etc., but that they are working in that collection area which may take one week or more to complete before they are able to move into the next garbage collection area.
+In 2019, crews began with Thursday's garbage collection area on November 1.
+Once Thursday's area was finished, crews started picking up leaves in Friday's area, etc. Working through a garbage collection area does not mean that the crews will necessarily be there on Tuesday or Wednesday, etc., but that they are working in that collection area which may take one week or more to complete before they are able to move into the next garbage collection area.

 This map allows you to visually observe what part of the current route the crew is working in.